Mfanafuthis/Poised/README.md

 # Poised
-This a project management system used by a small structural engeneering firm called "Poised".
+This a project management system used by a small structural engineering firm called "Poised".
 Poised does engineering needed to ensure the structural integrity of various buildings.
 ## TABLE OF CONTENT
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)